 I sometimes play MGM casinos on the East Coast but save my points and express comps for Las Vegas where I feel like I get a better deal.
 If you’re playing at Rocky Gap and regularly visit Vegas, it feels like a similar arrangement may be helpful.

 I’m not sure why Rocky Gap gets dinged on both redemptions and non-gaming spend, perhaps because of its somewhat isolated location relative to the highly competitive Vegas and Laughlin markets, but so it goes.
-I’ll be visiting there in the summer and will follow up with some reporting on that visit, as well as Laughlin and the Strat, later this year.

 Otherwise, the point earning for tiers seems straightforward enough, and it doesn’t seem nearly the slog to reach the top tier as some of the other programs.
 Of course, the company is largely concentrated in Nevada, so that may explain that.